baconapplications/npm-deps/README.md

 * Changed code to use indexOf('node_modules') to ignore any directory with node_modules in the path.

+* added a -d, --startDir [path] option to pass in the starting directory to parse via relative - eg -d ../../../

 * added a -i, --ignore [comma list] option to pass in a list of directories to ignore via indexOf - eg bower_components

 ## Example